 In the race for digital transformation that we have seen in recent years, enterprises are looking to become “data-driven”.

-The influx of information and the massive amount of stored data are leading companies to initiate data governance and to consider it a strategic area of focus.
+The influx of information and the massive amount of stored data are leading companies to initiate data governance and to consider it as a strategic area of focus.

 We like to define data governance as an exercise of authority with decision-making powers (planning, surveillance, and rule enforcement) as well as having control over data management.
 Its main objective is to transform data assets into a set of shared and shareable assets in the enterprise.

 Towards a new data governance

 In the past, implementing data governance within organizations were rarely successful.
 Zeenea’s aim is to pragmatically shed some light on data governance attributes that are capable of taking on this new era’s challenges, and this, with the help of our data catalog.

-We want it to be bottom-up, non-invasive, automated, collaborative, and iterative data governance.
+We want it to be a bottom-up, non-invasive, automated, collaborative, and iterative data governance.
 In one word, agile.

 “Data governance must be as close as possible to your company’s operational reality.”

 A bottom-up data governance strategy encourages putting individuals and their interactions ahead of processes and tools.

 “Data governance must adapt to your enterprise’s context and not the other way around.”

 Data governance must not be an obstacle to innovation in your enterprise.
 It is a matter of giving your collaborators freedom to use the tools adapted to their usages.

 “Data governance must accurately reflect your data assets.”

 Automating metadata collection on your data assets allows your tools to reflect reality accurately.
-On the other hand, this automation ensures that such governance is kept up-to-date and it can be scaled up.
+This automation ensures that such governance is kept up-to-date and it can scale up.

 “Data governance must involve and federate all employees of an enterprise.”